jbs1/eve-srpmail/README.md

 Future plan's:
 * [ ] Visual Requirement comparison for BLAP fits from killboard links
-  * [ ] Compare type id and meta level to account for upgrades
+  * [ ] Use group ID or SDE and meta level to account for upgrades
 * [ ] Add versions for advanced SRP similar to reject/resubmit
   * [ ] Have catalogue with prefetched ISK reimbursement amounts
   * [ ] possibly make payments through api (NO endpoint yet)